lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![Swarm-04](./images/Swarm-04.png)

 This tab is the most interesting one as it allows to create a swarm on AWS (Azure is about to come) directly from Docker Cloud.
 Let's see that in action.
-The first thing to do is to follow the link provided to setup an AWS account within Docker Cloud (several steps to follow but not a too difficult process).
+The first thing to do is to follow the link provided to setup an AWS account within Docker Cloud (several steps to follow but not a very difficult process).

 ![Swarm-05](./images/Swarm-05.png)